Add data set to Bar chart

 - Result: The

-SalesPerformanceChartwill now display a new set of green bars representing "Online Sales - Q3" alongside any existing data, showing the sales trend for each month.
+Sales_Performance_Chartwill now display a new series of green bars representing "Product A Monthly Sales" alongside any existing data, showing the sales figures for six consecutive months.

 - Inputs: